Full Time Mediator & Solicitor

-Kevin Smyth is a retired solicitor having formerly been a Director, Senior Partner, and Head of Litigation of his firm.
+Kevin Smyth is a retired solicitor having formerly been a Director, Senior Partner and Head of Litigation of his firm.
 Since 1st May 2016, he has been a full-time mediator with over 20 years’ experience.
-He has conducted over 150 mediations in cases relating to a wide variety of disputes and industries, more than 80% of which have resulted in a settlement being reached on or soon after the mediation day.
-Kevin was first appointed to the Court of Appeal’s Panel of Mediators in October 2003, and he continues to be a member of it.
-In April 2021, he was made a Fellow of the Civil Mediation Council.
+He has conducted over 150 mediations in cases relating to wide variety of disputes and industries, more than 80% of which have resulted in a settlement being reached on or soon after the mediation day.
+Kevin was first appointed to the Court of Appeal’s Panel of Mediators in October 2003 and he continues to be a member of it.
+In April 2021 he was made a fellow of the Civil Mediation Council.

-Both as a mediator and/or legal representative in mediations, Kevin has been involved in cases concerning personal injury, clinical and other professional negligence, shareholder and partnership disputes, franchising, life and other insurance indemnities, race discrimination, employment (including workplace mediations for which he is CEDR trained and accredited to conduct), disputed wills and other contentious probate disputes including Inheritance (Provision for Family & Dependants) Act claims, Court of Protection, financial provision following separation/divorce and many different types of other commercial and personal disputes.
+Both as a mediator and/or legal representative in mediations, Kevin has been involved in cases concerning clinical and other professional negligence, shareholder and partnership disputes. franchising, life and other insurance indemnities, race discrimination, employment (including workplace mediations for which he is CEDR trained and accredited to conduct), disputed wills and other contentious probate disputes including Inheritance (Provision for Family & Dependants) Act claims, Court of Protection, financial provision following separation/divorce and many different types of commercial and personal disputes.